 Vulnerable Code Snippet :

-The absence of validation allows for a trivial input
+The absence of validation allows for a trivial input, which impacts the PoW in assertValidNonce:

 The absence of strict input validation weakens the PoW scheme, allowing tasks to bypass intended computational difficulty.
 This has significant impacts: